For more details about Andromeda direct from Bioware, check out our article on all the Mass Effect Andromeda news we know so far.

 This subterranean building might work fine from a level design perspective, but since we’re being critical—what idiot alien architect thought this worked?
 Why build a bridge that magically forms under you as you walk and not just put a bridge there?
 Seems like a lot of wasted energy for nothing.
 Did they think this little trick would confuse and deter alien visitors who are capable of the interstellar travel required to get there?
 “We’ve encountered a small gap.
 Everyone, back to the spaceship.”

 This structure is apparently a ‘vault’—no Claptrap in sight, thankfully—and there are others scattered throughout the Helius cluster.
-If that sounds familiar, it’s because the ‘Helius cluster’ was also mentioned in the survey leak, which claimed it contains hundreds of star systems.
+If that sounds familiar, it’s because the ‘Helius cluster’ was also , which claimed it contains hundreds of star systems.
 Previously, Mass Effect games contained multiple ‘clusters’ which represented a few star systems each—looks like it could just be one big, seamless chunk of space this time.

 Again, none of that is confirmed, but getting proper nouns right over a year ago lends a lot of credibility to the leak.